scorecardresearch

 The parents, who have chosen to go public, tell a very different story, though.

-In response to queries, they told ThePrint that their daughter was a bright student, scoring 96 per cent in Class XII from a premier school.
-She was admitted to Ashoka University in 2019 for a three-year BA programme in Liberal Arts.
+In response to queries, they told ThePrint that their child was a bright student, scoring 96 per cent in Class XII from a premier school.
+The student was then admitted to Ashoka University for a BA programme.

-On 24 October 2023, they say, they found her missing and lodged a missing persons report the same day.
+On 24 October 2023, the parents said, they found their child missing and lodged a missing persons report the same day.

-Based on call records, they claimed, police traced her location to the residence of a university staff member.
-But by the time police arrived, they alleged, the university administration had tipped off the staff member, and she had already left.
+Based on call records, they claimed, police traced their child’s location to the residence of a university staff member.
+But by the time police arrived, they alleged, the university administration had tipped off the staff member, and the person had already left.

-Four days later, when the daughter appeared before a court, she was accompanied, the parents say, by two women “associated” with Ashoka University who work in the laboratory of Dr Bittu Kaveri Rajaraman, an associate professor of biology and psychology at the university.
+Four days later, when the person appeared before a court, they were accompanied, the parents say, by two women “associated” with Ashoka University who work in the laboratory of Dr Bittu Kaveri Rajaraman, an associate professor of biology and psychology at the university.

 The parents said they learnt of this court appearance only later.

-They also said they found from bank records that money had been transferred from their daughter’s account to that of another student, whom they allege collects funds for gender transition procedures.
+They also said they found from bank records that money had been transferred from their child’s account to that of another student’s, whom they allege collects funds for gender transition procedures.

 “We feared that at Ashoka University, our daughter was exploited by the faculty led by Dr Bittu Kaveri,” the press note states.